I’ve spent the last couple months configuring and setting up a new home server, with the intent of using it as a storage and media server.

 This was actually the part I had the hardest time finding.
 Using memory that is not on your motherboard’s recommended parts list can lead to some issues, especially with ZFS and FreeNAS, so I had to track down a specific type of memory.
 There are even horror stories on the FreeNAS forums about problems created by using incorrect memory.

-2x 32GB SATA III SMC DOM
+2x 32GB SATA III SMC DOM Link to heading

 The way FreeNAS runs is quite different than most other systems.
 While normally your operating system is running right off the drive, FreeNAS puts the entire operating system into memory upon startup.
 For the longest time people have been using USB flash-drives as a boot drive because, although slower, it shouldn’t matter what the speed of the drive is once the system has booted up.
 USB flash-drives have also been popular because not much space is needed for the OS, as anything that’s installed as a plugin goes right on your hard drive in FreeNAS.
 The only thing that is written to the disc is the operating system, for security reasons.